statsig-io/dagster/MIGRATION.md

 - The description attribute of `EventMetadataEntry` is deprecated.
 - The static API of `EventMetadataEntry` (e.g. `EventMetadataEntry.text`) is deprecated.
 In 0.15.0, users should avoid constructing `EventMetadataEntry` objects directly, instead utilizing the metadata dictionary keyword argument, which maps string labels to `MetadataValues`.

-## Upgrading to 0.13.0
+## Migrating to 0.13.0

 Jobs, ops, and graphs have replaced pipelines, solids, modes, and presets as the stable core of the system.
-[Here](https://legacy-versioned-docs.dagster.dagster-docs.io/0.15.7/guides/dagster/graph_job_op) is a guide you can use to update your code using the legacy APIs into using the new Dagster core APIs.
+[Here](https://docs.dagster.io/0.15.7/guides/dagster/graph_job_op) is a guide you can use to update your code using the legacy APIs into using the new Dagster core APIs.
 0.13.0 is still compatible with the pipeline, solid, mode, and preset APIs, which means that you don't need to migrate your code to upgrade to 0.13.0.

-## Upgrading to 0.12.0
+## Migrating to 0.12.0

 The new experimental core API experience in Dagit uses some features that require a data migration.
 Before enabling the experimental core API flag in Dagit, you will first need to run this command: